kodadot/nft-gallery/CONTRIBUTING.md

 ### Reviewing

-We (usually the core team, sometimes KodaDot engineers or support too!) review every PR.
-The purpose of reviews is to create the best content for people who use KodaDot.
+We (usually the core team, sometimes KodaDot engineers or support too!) review PR where they been requested to do so.

+The purpose of reviews is to create the best content for people who use KodaDot and raise code-quality at each pull-request.

 💛 Reviews are always respectful, acknowledging that everyone did the best possible job with the knowledge they had at the time.